A local AI for Gramps?

 a.
 Relevance to the Phonex algorithm

-Phonex is designed as a discrete key (4 characters), not a number.
-Its strength lies in its simplicity and ability to group similar-sounding names under the same key.
-Converting to base 22 adds complexity without necessarily improving phonetic comparison.
-For example, two phonetically close keys (e.g., “D153” and “D154”) might yield numerically distant values, which doesn’t help identify their similarity.
+Converting to base-22 adds complexity without necessarily improving phonetic comparison.
+For example, two phonetically close keys (e.g., “D153” and “D154”) could have very distant numerical values, which does not help identify their similarity.

 b.
 Practical issues

 • Loss of readability: A key like “D153” is easy to interpret.
-A base-22 floating-point number (e.g., 0.123456) is less intuitive.
+A base-22 number (e.g., 0.123456) is less intuitive.

 • Limited precision: Floating-point numbers have limited precision.
 For long keys, this could cause collisions or rounding errors.

 • Uselessness for comparison: Phonex is already designed to compare character strings.
-Adding a numeric step doesn’t simplify comparison, since you can already compare strings directly (e.g., if phonex_fr(name1) == phonex_fr(name2)).
+Adding a numerical step does not simplify comparison, since you can already compare the strings directly (e.g., if phonex_fr(name1) == phonex_fr(name2)).

 c.
 Concrete example

-Take two Phonex keys:
+Let’s take two Phonex keys:

-• “D153” → Converted to base 22, yields number X.
+• “D153” → Converted to base-22, this gives a number X.

-• “D154” → Converted to base 22, yields number Y.
+• “D154” → Converted to base-22, this gives a number Y.

-4. Cases where this might be useful
+4. Cases where this could be useful

 5. Simpler alternative